Ali-Mikael/Pen-testing/h4-cert.md

 - If no controls are in place, one could read files from the home directory by tampering with the URL and replacing allowed file, say `file1`, with `../secretFile.txt`
   - Simply put: `/home/webUser/content/file1` now becomes `/home/webUser/secretFile`

 [Cross-site scripting (XSS)](<https://portswigger.net/web-security/cross-site-scripting>)
-- This vulnerability allows an attacker to inject malicious scripts into a trusted site, causing the victim’s browser to execute them as if they were legitimate
-  - Which leads to the attacker being able to perform the same actions as the victim user would
+- This vulnerability allows an attacker to inject malicious scripts into a trusted site, causing the victim’s browser to execute them as if they were legit.
+Leading to the attacker gaining the same access rights as the victim user.
+3 main types:
+1. Reflected XSS
+   - The malicious script comes from the current HTTP request
+3. Stored XSS
+   - The malicious script comes from a website's database
+   - The data is then included in later HTTP responses
+5. DOM-based XSS
+   - The vulnerability exists in client-side code, rather than server-side